Hghrv/hangman378/README.md

         After running the milestone_5.py file, the game should start.

-        You will be requested to guess a word letter by letter. you have 5 attempts to guess the hidden word.
+        You will be requested to guess a word letter by letter.
+Your only clues are: the number of unique letters in the word, and the total number of letters in the word.
+You have 5 attempts to guess the hidden word.

-        Have fun !
+        Enjoy the game and have fun !

         Please feel free to send notifications if you encounter any bug.